cameronsr/cameronsr.github.io/README.md

+## Welcome to a work in progress.
+Bookmark me to keep an eye on my projects as I move forward.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/cameronsr/cameronsr.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.